-The Department has put together a series of documents from various sources that will assist agencies in their transition from SRS to NIBRS, as well as answer many of the questions that exist regarding the differences between the two reporting methodologies.
-The NIBRS Migration Packet includes information regarding steps to migration, the effect NIBRS reporting has on an agency's crime statistics, media kits, etc. This information has been developed by the Department of Public Safety, the Federal Bureau of Investigation, Uniform Crime Reporting Section, law enforcement, and the Bureau of Justice Statistics, specifically the National Crime Statistics Exchange (NCS-X) Project.
+The Department has put together a series of documents from various sources that will assist agencies in their transition to NIBRS.
+The NIBRS Transition Packet includes information regarding steps to certification, the effect NIBRS reporting has on an agency's crime statistics, media kits, etc. This information has been developed by the Department of Public Safety, the Federal Bureau of Investigation, Uniform Crime Reporting Section, law enforcement, and the Bureau of Justice Statistics, specifically the National Crime Statistics Exchange (NCS-X) Project.

 - January 2018 - Dallas PD NIBRS News Release

 - Dallas PD NIBRS Reporting Public Service Announcement

 - NIBRS Testing and Certification Process Overview (PDF)

 - NIBRS Certification Procedure 2022 (PDF)

 NIBRS Helpful Videos:

 For additional criminal justice information and on-line access to other resources, please review the National Clearinghouse for Criminal Justice Information Systems.